StrasbourgEurometropole/Strasbourg-Next/fragments/strasbourg-fragments/README.md

 npm run compress
 ```

+When you run the command, say Y to add descriptor

+then for the company id, keep `liferay.com`
+for the group id, type `Strasbourg.eu`

 This will create .zip files in the `build` folder.
 You can then upload the .zip to /deploy folder of your Liferay instance.
 It will automatically deploy the fragments, fragment composition and master page.